 19. Your Principal Supervisor (Supervisor) is appointed by the Degree Committee for your Faculty.
+Your supervisor will be a member of the University.
 If your project is interdisciplinary, the Degree Committee may appoint a second Supervisor3, but your Principal Supervisor is primarily responsible for directing and assisting you in your study or research, and it is with him or her that the Degree Committee and Board of Graduate Studies will normally correspond.